KrisKasprzak/BulletDB/README.md

 This driver is intended for data acquistion systems where known data is to be stored.
 As it uses a field / record approach, data variables are stored in fields, and each measurement is stored as a record.
 The intent is to save measurements such as volts in a volt field, temperature in a temp field, etc. Hence, it's not intended for saving video, images, or "random" data.

+If you are not familiar with fields and records, fields are the columns, and records are the rows.
+Similar to:

 <table>
   <tr>
     <th>Record</th>